LaxarJS/ax-text-ellipsis-control/README.md

 # AxTextEllipsisControl

-> An AngularJS directive wrapper for the trunk8 library, for use in LaxarJS widgets
+> Wraps the trunk8 library as an AngularJS directive, for LaxarJS widgets.

 This control can be used to truncate text in a more configurable way than css alone can do.
 It uses the jQuery [trunk8 plugin](https://github.com/rviscomi/trunk8).

 ## Installation